Northwest natural yard and garden

 Composting and building healthy soil

-This site provides a fascinating peek into the world of soil and its ecology and provides practical tips on how to build compost and worm bins, where to buy them at a discount, making compost, managing livestock manure, how pesticides and herbicides affect soil, and even how to sign up to teach others about composting.
+This site provides a fascinating peek into the world of soil and its ecology and provides practical tips on how to build compost and worm bins, making compost, managing livestock manure, how pesticides and herbicides affect soil, and even how to sign up to teach others about composting.
 Also, learn about GroCo garden compost, a clean, nutrient-rich compost.

 Identify noxious weeds where you live.
 Aggressive exotic plants can produce immense numbers of long-lived seeds and may overwhelm native species, degrade habitat for wildlife, stick, stab and poke, and may even poison livestock or burn your skin.
 To help eradicate invasive weeds, King County provides a Web site with Noxious Weeds Identifications and practices for control of select weeds, and we're available to answer your questions at the Noxious Weed line, 206-477-9333.